llm4sr/LLM4ISR/README.md

 ```

 ### Cross-Domain Baseline
-We have selected [UniSRec](https://github.com/RUCAIBox/UniSRec) as our baseline for cross-domain.
+We have selected [UniSRec](https://github.com/RUCAIBox/UniSRec) as our baseline for cross-domain recommendation.
 For setting up UniSRec, please refer to the [UniSRec](https://github.com/RUCAIBox/UniSRec) repo for detailed instructions on installing the necessary dependencies.

 Additionally, please download the processed pre-trained, downstream datasets and the pre-trained model from [Google Drive](https://drive.google.com/drive/folders/1mNreuS5l0oa8tDmCtQfQKDv8u7cut4xV?usp=sharing).
 After unzipping, move `pretrain/` and `downstream/` to `dataset/`, and move `UniSRec-xx-xx-xx.pth` to `saved/`.